You did it. You and your friends crossed from San Diego over the United States-Mexico border.

 Wine tasting and farm-to-table cuisine — Mexican style — in the Valle de Guadalupe

 Our favorite wineries include Villa Montefiori, which is heavy on reds and Italian varietals and has sprawling south-facing views of the valley; Cava Maciel, with a newly opened tasting room well off the beaten path.
-Owner and winemaker Jorge Maciel’s Petite Sirah is a show-stealer; Sol y Barro has a clandestine, rock-bound and cavernous tasting room tucked next to two other popular vineyards just off of Route 3.
+Owner and winemaker Jorge Maciel’s Petite Sirah is a show-stealer; Sol y Barro has a clandestine, rock-bound, and cavernous tasting room tucked next to two other famous vineyards just off of Route 3.

 Fish as plentiful and fresh as anywhere else in Baja, often cooked a la plancha or tossed in citrus and served aguachile style.
 The region has drawn in Michelin-starred chefs and creative restaurateurs who capitalize on the near-perfect year-round weather to have hybrid indoor-outdoor restaurants that celebrate the rustic atmosphere of wine country.

 Finca Altozano is the Campestre-style restaurant and general hang-out space from Baja chef Javier Plascencia, who operates a south-of-the-border empire.
-Besides the country-style food, you can bring your favorite bottle of red (or whatever) to the top of one of their oversized wine barrels and toast the day away.
+Besides the country-style food, you can bring your favorite bottle of red to the top of one of their oversized wine barrels and toast the day away.
 Laja is one of the oldest — and most renowned — restaurants from one of Baja’s favorite sons, Jair Tellez, who also has a spate of well-loved restaurants in Mexico City and Tijuana.
-Expect finer dining and seasonal cuisine in preparations you had never considered.
+Expect more refined dining and seasonal cuisine in preparations you had never considered.

 To bed down, we love the ultra-mod Encuentro Guadalupe, whose rooms are a collection of eco pods nestled in the boulders and hills above the rest of the valley.
 For those seeking something more traditional but no less design-forward, consider La Villa del Valle.
 The former is a hacienda-style abode with excellent wine and food on-site and a must-visit for horse lovers.
 The latter, a Tuscan-style retreat with one of Latin America’s best restaurants (and one of our favorites), Corazon de Tierra, and an on-site winery and taco truck.